kcg295/kcg295.github.io/teaching.md

 #### Classes

+At Instituto Superior Técnico I have taught two courses: the practical labs of the Highly Dependable Systems course, and the entirety of the Advanced topics in Parallel and Distributed Computing course.
 During my time at New York University Tandon School of Engineering I taught two courses: Information Security and Privacy and Application Security.

+##### Highly Dependable Systems

+The Highly Dependable Systems course addresses the security and fault-tolerant aspects of system design, including recent advancements in the areas of blockchain and trustworthy computing.
+The lab component of this is comprised of practical, hands-on exersizes and projects that help students take the lessons they learned of applied cryptography, consensus, and more, and apply them to practice real world skills.

+##### Advanced Topics in Parallel and Distributed Computing: Decentralization

+In the Advanced Topics in Parallel and Distributed Computing class I focused on the security and privacy approaches and challenges of decentralization.
+In this PhD level course I took a flipped classroom approach and tasked students with presenting and reviewing cutting-edge research in the areas of decentralized systems and security and privacy.
+Students were graded based on their presentations, their reviews of the papers, and their participation in class discussions.
+This approach allowed the PhD students to bootstrap knowledge in the area of Blockchain rapidly, to be ready to perform research in this area, and to learn important skills for an academic: paper reviewing, presentation, and choosing research problems.

 ##### Information Security and Privacy